 Bachelor of Arts Major in Spanish with a Preliminary Single Subject Teaching Credential

-The Bachelor of Arts with a Major in Spanish consists of intensive proficiency-oriented coursework in Spanish language acquisition, as well as instruction in essential knowledge and understanding of history, culture, geography, and politics of the region.
+The Bachelor of Arts with a major in Spanish education consists of intensive proficiency-oriented coursework in Spanish language acquisition, as well as instruction in essential knowledge and understanding of history, culture, geography, and politics of the region.
 The program prepares students for a variety of career paths in government, military, business, and education.
-Each student has the option of choosing to complete seven courses of upper-division electives or pursuing a Preliminary Single Subject Teaching Credential (California).
-Please see additional Credential admissions requirements under Teacher Education in the School of Education s Credential Programs section of the catalog.
+Each student has the option of choosing to complete seven courses of upper-division electives or pursuing a preliminary single subject teaching credential (California).
+Please see additional credential admissions requirements under Teacher Education in the School of Education Credential Programs section of the catalog.

 Program Learning Outcomes

 - Develop oral, written and reading proficiency in Spanish